 - New to the city, or otherwise need to look up your service day?
 Type your address into our interactive map, at this link: Trash and Recycling Map

 - Note that trash pickup is weekly, and recycling pickup is every other week.
-When you find your orange or blue week on the map above, we encourage you to print the recycling calendar.
+When you find your orange or blue week on the interactive map above, we encourage you to print the recycling calendar.
 You can also view this static map.

 - Yard waste: Typically lasting each year from late March to late November, leaves and other yard waste can be placed at the curb for pickup on neighbors' regular collection day.
 Yard waste will be collected from April 4 through December 9, 2022.